Answers to Frequently Asked Questions

 - Getting ballot access for a new party is a state-by-state process that generally requires collecting thousands to tens of thousands of petition signatures in each state.

 - The Green and Libertarian parties collect hundreds of thousands of signatures every four years for presidential ballot access.
-They do so with far fewer volunteers and resources than would be available with a coalition.
+They do so with far fewer volunteers and resources than would be available with a coalition of unions and progressive groups.

 - In some states a petition isn’t necessary.
 A new party needs to reach only a certain minimum of registered party members.
 In Colorado for example, the threshold is registering 1,000 members to the party.
 This means that the new party could gain ballot access simply by connecting with voters and encouraging people to register as party members.